The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Spatially resolved properties of Ly emitters

 \subsection{UV slopes and Dust attenuation}

 Our stacked sample of $z>4$ LAEs exhibits progressively bluer UV continuum slopes $\beta_{\rm UV}$ with increasing radius, indicating a spatial variation in the underlying stellar populations and/or dust content.
 Our inferred UV slopes ($\beta_{\rm UV}\sim -2.2$ on average) are in good agreement with measurements for single LAEs at $z>5$ \citep{witstok2024,witstok2025}, for a stack of 42 LAEs in JADES \citep{kumari2024}, but also for star-forming galaxies at $z \sim 5$–7 and in the same $M_{\rm UV}$ range reported in the literature \citep{wilkins2011, finkelstein2012, bouwens2014, nanayakkara2024, cullen2023,dottorini2025}.
 When compared with the stacked LAEs presented in \citet{roberts-borsani2024}, we find that the central UV slope in their stack is steeper than ours in the central pixel by a factor of $\sim1.4$ (i.e., bluer), with $\beta_{\rm UV}=-2.59\pm0.05$, while the agreement improves toward larger radii.
-However, we note that (i) \citet{roberts-borsani2024} measured $\beta_{\rm UV}$ in a much redder interval (1600-2800 \AA) which intrinsically implies bluer slopes, also compared to other works \citep[see detailed discussion in][]{dottorini2025}; (ii) their UV slope is averaged over the spectral extraction window, which is 3-4 pixels; (iii) our parent sample includes approximately five times more LAEs than that of \citet{roberts-borsani2024}, which may partially explain the differences observed in the central regions.
+However, we note that (i) \citet{roberts-borsani2024} measured $\beta_{\rm UV}$ in a much redder interval (1600-2800 \AA), intrinsically implying bluer slopes, also compared to other works \citep{dottorini2025}.
+Indeed, \citet{dottorini2025} demonstrated that the choice of the lower limit of the fitted wavelength range impacts the determination of the $\beta$ slope, due to the presence of the Ly$\alpha$ damping wing and additional effects such as deviations from a power-law continuum. (ii) their UV slope is averaged over the spectral extraction window, which is 3-4 pixels; (iii) our parent sample includes approximately five times more LAEs than that of \citet{roberts-borsani2024}, which may partially explain the differences observed in the central regions.